Finistere/antidote/README.rst

     def f4(service: InjectMe[Service]):
         ...

-Classes can also be fully wired, all methods injected, easily with :code:`@wire`.
+Classes can also be fully wired, with all methods injected, by using :code:`@wire`.
 It is also possible to inject the first argument, commonly named :code:`self`, of a method with an instance of a class:

 .. code-block:: python